Columbine High School massacre: 11:29–11:36 am: Library massacre

-Harris walked toward the lower row of computer desks with his shotgun and fired a single shot under the first desk while down on one knee.
+Simultaneously, Harris walked toward the lower row of computer desks with his shotgun and fired a single shot under the first desk.
 He hit 14-year-old Steven Curnow with a mortal wound to the neck.
 He then moved to the adjacent computer desk, injuring 17-year-old Kacey Ruegsegger with a shot which passed completely through her right shoulder, also grazing her neck and severing a major artery.
 When she started gasping in pain, Harris said, "Quit your bitching."
 Harris then walked to a table south of the lower computer table, with two students underneath: Cassie Bernall and Emily Wyant.
 Harris slapped the surface of the table twice as he knelt, and said "Peek-a-boo" before shooting Bernall once in the head with the shotgun, killing her.
 Harris at this point held the gun with one hand, and the weapon hit his face in recoil, injuring his nose.
-(Note: Prior to her murder, Bernall had her hands on the sides of her head.)
 He told Klebold he had done so, and Klebold responded "Why'd you do that?"

-After fatally shooting Bernall, Harris turned toward the next table, where Bree Pasquale sat next to the table rather than under it.
+After fatally shooting Bernall, Harris turned toward the next table, where Bree Pasquale sat next to the table rather than under it due to lack of space.
 Harris's nose was bleeding; witnesses later reported that he had blood around his mouth.
 Harris asked Pasquale if she wanted to die, and she responded with a plea for her life.
 Harris laughed and responded "Everyone's gonna die."
 When Klebold said "shoot her," Harris responded "No, we're gonna blow up the school anyway."

 Klebold noticed Ireland trying to provide aid to Hall, who had suffered a wound to his knee.
 As Ireland tried to help Hall, his head rose above the table.
 Klebold shot him a second time, hitting him twice in the head and once in the foot.
 Ireland was knocked unconscious but survived.
 Klebold then walked toward another table, where he discovered 18-year-old Isaiah Shoels, 16-year-old Matthew Kechter, and 16-year-old Craig Scott (Rachel's younger brother), hiding underneath.
 Klebold called out to Harris that he found a "nigger" and tried to pull Shoels out from under the table.